Printed on German WW I Military Maps...

 First Stamps Issued by Latvia

 Own rare World War I stamp artifacts most collectors have never even seen.
-The first stamps of Latvia – printed on German military maps almost 100 years ago.
+The first stamps of Latvia – printed on German military maps over 100 years ago.

 Why Did Latvia Use German Maps?